oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

         ![DMS](./images/dms-144.png "Data Masking Definitions")

-    - Click [**OK**]
+    - Click **OK**

-    - Now, you Data Masking script is associated to you Data Subsetting definition and it will be executed after subsetting your data
+    - Now, your Data Masking script is associated to your Data Subsetting definition and it will be executed after subsetting your data

         ![DMS](./images/dms-145.png "Data Masking Definitions is associated")

-13. Click [**Return**] to return to the Data Subsetting Definitions screen
+13. Click **Return** to return to the Data Subsetting Definitions screen

-14. **Now, your Data Subsetting script is ready to be used!**
+**What You Accomplished:** Data Subsetting script is generated with defined subsetting and masking rules.
+Alternatively, you can choose to just create subsetting script without the masking definition inclusion by ignoring step 12 in Task 10.

 ## Task 11: Data Subsetting- Execute Data Subsetting Scripts

-Once you've defined all the data subsetting definitions in Step 13, it's time to execute the Subsetting scripts
+**Objective**
+Restore the `EMPLOYEESEARCH_DEV` tables on **pdb1** by cloning data from `EMPLOYEESEARCH_PROD` schema to have original data as we have masked data in Task 9.
+Then, generate and execute previously created **Subsetting Definitions** on the cloned data.

-1. But before, because you have masked data in Task 11 above, you have to restore the `EMPLOYEESEARCH_DEV` tables on **pdb1** by cloning data from `EMPLOYEESEARCH_PROD` schema to have original data
+1. Lets restore the `EMPLOYEESEARCH_DEV` tables on **pdb1** by cloning data from `EMPLOYEESEARCH_PROD` schema to have original data

     - Open a Terminal session on your **DBSec-Lab** VM as OS user *oracle*